armory/docs/content/en/docs/spinnaker-install-admin-guides/prometheus-monitoring.md

  * Adding Prometheus (OpenMetrics) endpoints to spinnaker pods (explained below)
  * Sending data to NewRelic (documented on the plugin page).

+> though we recommend this plugin, the plugin removes the service name from the metric vs. the OSS daemon system.
+The standard dashboards have not translated at this time in any public repo.
+It's in constant development
+> so continue to check back!

 #### Install the plugin

 To install the observability plugin you'll need to add a plugin configuration to the profiles